Air Hong Kong: History

-Air Hong Kong was established in November 1986 by three local businessmen from London's Stansted Airport, which included Roger Walman who teamed up with Tomas Sang from Hong Kong to help fund the business.
+Air Hong Kong was established as a charter operator in November 1986 by three local businessmen from London's Stansted Airport, which included Roger Walman who teamed up with Tomas Sang from Hong Kong to help fund the business.
 The airline commenced charter services with a Boeing 707-320C freighter on 4 February 1988, to Bombay, Britain and Kathmandu; and scheduled services began on 18 October 1989.
+The airline had been struggling for profits.
+It was rescued by businessman Stanley Ho in late 1989.
+It was 80% controlled by Shun Tak and the remaining 20% owned indirectly by Ho.
 By early 1990, the airline had two Boeing 707-320C and operated a scheduled cargo service to Manchester, with traffic rights to Auckland, Brussels, Fukuoka, Guam, Melbourne, Nagoya, Osaka, Perth, Busan, Singapore, Sydney, Vienna and Zürich.
 Schedule cargo service to Nagoya was introduced and new traffic rights to Hanoi and Ho Chi Minh City granted by April 1991.
 In March 1992, Air Hong Kong was granted additional traffic rights to Cairns, Darwin, Dhaka, Dubai, Kathmandu, Kuala Lumpur and Townsville.
 By March 1993, the airline operated scheduled cargo services to Brussels, Dubai, Ho Chi Minh City, Manchester, Nagoya and Singapore with a fleet of two Boeing 747-100SF and one Boeing 707-320C freighters.

 Polaris Aircraft Leasing, a subsidiary of GE Capital, entered into agreement in 1993 to suspend lease payments on the airline's three Boeing 747-100SFs in return for an option to buy up to 49 percent of the airline in January 1995.
 However, Cathay Pacific acquired 75 percent of the airline's shares for HK$200 million in June 1994 and the option was cancelled.
 Facing weak demands and heavy financial losses, the airline was forced to terminate the lease on its Boeing 707-320C and one of its Boeing 747-100SF in November 1994 and January 1995, respectively, with only two Boeing 747-100SFs remaining.
 By 2000, the airline had a fleet of three Boeing 747-200Fs with scheduled cargo services to Brussels, Dubai, Manchester and Osaka.